 Pulling all this data together every month can be really time consuming.
 So, once you’re sure you’re measuring the right metrics, you’ll want to take the next step which is to automate your reporting.
 This means all your data will be pulled into one handy report that you can share with your team each month.

-If you need help creating a measurement plan, why not sign up to our Essential Setup package?
+If you need help creating a measurement plan, why not sign up to our SEO Package?
 We’ll get you set up with Google Analytics or review your existing settings if it’s already installed on your site.
 As an add-on we’ll work with you to create a measurement plan that fits your business and gives you meaningful insights into how you can start attracting more customers and generating more revenue.